alexaspinalldev/prioweb/README.md

 # *Prio* - The Intelligent Task Management App

-Prio to-do app designed to help you make the most of spare moments.
+Prio to-do app is designed to help you make the most of spare moments.
 Using Prio, you can quickly log things you need to get round to, prioritise and sort them, then mark them complete.

 Prio currently uses HTML5, CSS3, a little Bootstrap 5.3 and Javascript.